-Tito’s Handmade Vodka is the best selling vodka on the US market today, and in fact, is now the top-selling distilled spirit in the United States.
+Tito’s Vodka is now the top-selling distilled spirit in the United States.
 That doesn’t happen by accident.
-It’s clean flavor and affordable price makes for a smooth guilt-free sip and a great cocktail that won’t break the bank.
-You can find it behind the bar across the country and it has rapidly become a bartender favorite.
+Its clean flavor and affordable price make for a smooth, guilt-free sip and a great cocktail that won’t break the bank.
+You can find it behind bars across the country, and it has rapidly become a bartender favorite.
 Tito’s is one of the top-rated and most widely known corn-based vodkas on the market.
-Unlike some competing products, It is certified gluten-free and kosher.
+Unlike some competing products, it is certified gluten-free and kosher.

-Most vodka distilleries strive to achieve as neutral a flavor profile as possible and because of this, it is one of the easiest spirits to substitute one brand for another when bartending.
-While you can take any Tito’s recipe and make it with another vodka, here are some competing domestic vodkas which are also distilled from corn.
+Most vodka distilleries strive to achieve as neutral a flavor profile as possible, and because of this, it is one of the easiest spirits to substitute one brand for another when bartending.
+While you can take any Tito’s recipe and make it with another vodka, here are some competing domestic vodkas that are also distilled from corn.

-Prairie distillery, out of Minnesota, also distills its product from corn and is 100% certified organic.
-In addition to vodka, they offer gin and cucumber flavored vodka.
+Prairie distillery, out of Minnesota, also distills its products from corn and is 100% certified organic.
+In addition to vodka, they offer gin and cucumber-flavored vodka.

 - Deep Eddy